MrChristopherHu/profile/index.md

 My work is grounded in the social-cultural-philosophical-and-historical foundations of schooling and education.
-At the core of my research is an enduring theoretical interest in understanding <i>how</i> and <i>why</i> education and the social structure of <i>race</i> are intricately intertwined.
-In particular, I study Asian immigrant and Asian American communities, their perspectives on education, and their racialization within educational contexts.
-The key theoretical constructs throughout my work include racialization, power, politics, and equity.
+At the core of my research is an enduring theoretical interest in understanding <i>how</i> and <i>why</i> education and the social formation of <i>race</i> are connected.
+In particular, I focus on Asian immigrant and Asian American communities, their perspectives on education, and their racialization within educational contexts.
+My work also centers parents, families, and community-based practices.
+The key theoretical constructs throughout my work include racialization, power, and equity.
 I engage these questions through ethnographic, qualitative, and discourse analytic methods.

 ## Current Projects